 The opinions are mine and do not reflect my employers’ views (I don’t know why I’m saying this, but it seems that it’s a trend these days, so let me just say it to be safe).

 What I write in this article is based on my conference experiences (since Interspeech 2004) as an MS student, full-time researcher, PhD student, and a professor/industry researcher.
 I have also watched many people’s ways of dealing with these conferences to establish my own perspectives.
-First and foremost, though, I urge the target audience of this article to seek advice from their immediate peers, including the senior students in the lab, academic advisors, or mentors, rather than relying on what I’m saying here.
-It’s not because I’m not confident about my opinion but because each discipline has its own tradition, atmosphere, and etiquette.
-But, I think what I say here might be pretty relevant to CS/EE conferences.
+First and foremost, though, I urge the target audience of this article to seek advice from their immediate peers, including the senior students in the lab, academic advisors, or mentors, rather than relying on what’s said in this random Internet blog post.
+It’s not because I’m unconfident about my opinion, but because each discipline has its own tradition, atmosphere, and etiquette.
+That being said, I think what I say here might be pretty relevant to CS/EE conferences.

 Academic Attitudes